 Hot dogs are a perfect food.
 They don’t cost much and are nearly impossible to mess up.
 Everyone has their own idea about what they want on their hot dog.
 In fact, there are probably more foods that go well with hot dogs than foods that you would never put on hot dogs.
 Here are some of the most popular toppings and hot dog condiments:

 - Mustard – Mustard is a classic topping.
-Go with good ol’ yellow ballpark mustard, brown, or Dijon.
+Go with good ol’ yellow ballpark mustard, spicy brown mustard, or Dijon mustard.

 - Ketchup – With its rich tomato taste, this is among the most popular hot dog toppings, especially when combined with mustard.